 After a few months of work (it must have been late 1993 or perhaps early 1994) we had a playable demo with most levels, a decent intro and some nice audio tracks.

-We tried to get in touch with a few publisher, but only Krisalis replied with interest, although this evaporated after just a couple of FAX message exchanges.
+We tried to get in touch with a few publishers, but only Krisalis replied with interest, although this evaporated after just a couple of FAX message exchanges.

 We were experiencing the quiet before the perfect storm and it was very difficult for me to understand or accept how things were panning out.